Open-World Distributed Robot Self-Localization with Transferable Visual Vocabulary and Both Absolute and Relative Features: Experiments

-VPR performance was evaluated in terms of top-1 accuracy.
-The evaluation procedure was as follows.
-First, VPR performance at all viewpoints of the query sequence, and not just the final viewpoint, were computed.
-Then, top-1 accuracy at each viewpoint was computed from the latest particle filter output based on whether the class with highest belief value matches the ground-truth.
+The Visual Place Recognition (VPR) performance was evaluated in terms of top-1 accuracy.
+The evaluation procedure was conducted as follows:

+\begin{enumerate} \item The VPR performance was assessed at all viewpoints of the query sequence, not limited to the final viewpoint. \item For each viewpoint, the top-1 accuracy was computed based on the latest output from the particle filter.
+Specifically, the class with the highest belief value was compared to the ground-truth class to determine if they matched. \end{enumerate}

 \figG

 \tabA